different types of plastic – is there also “okay” plastic?

 -

-Duroplasts are heat-resistant and very stable; you can find them, for example, in the form of firefighters' helmets.
+Duroplasts are heat-resistant and very stable; you can find them, for example, in the form of firefighter helmets.

 -